gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 Last time they spoke was 6 years back on their graduation day.

-In absolute joy, he swipe the green button.
+In absolute joy, he swiped the green button.

 "Hi Rahul," she said in a low voice.